nguyenhungquang/Pill-Recognition/README.md

 ## Source code for AI4VN 2022 - VAIPE: Medicine Pill Image Recognition Challenge
 Updated (19/9/22): Add code used to inference private test.
 Since private test and public test have different format, this repo can no longer run on public test dataset.
+New model was trained on public val dataset also.

 #### Inference (private test)